SiggiSmara/Hull-WEMA/README.md

 *TERMS OF USE*

-For publications that use the codes and data provided in this repository, please cite: "Hansun, S. Hull-WEMA: A New Zero-Lag Approach in MA family. https://github.com/senghansun/Hull-WEMA"
+For publications that use the codes and data provided in this repository, please cite: "Hansun, S. Hull-WEMA: A New Zero-Lag Approach in MAs family. https://github.com/senghansun/Hull-WEMA"